Travel & Renovation Information

 - Check-in and check-out are virtually touchless.

 - Valet parking is $30 per night; our staff will wear gloves and a mask while parking your car.
-For those who prefer to self-park, street parking is currently free from 6pm to 9am daily, and the City of Victoria parkade located on Courtney Street between Blanshard & Douglas is currently $14.50 daily; this does not include in and out privileges and pricing is subject to change by the City of Victoria.
+For those who prefer to self-park, street parking is currently free from 6pm to 9am daily, and the front desk can recommend city parkades.

 - Your room will be stocked with amenities, including toiletries, coffee, tea, cream, sugar, and a bottle of filtered water; should you require more during your stay please contact Guest Services.

 - You may book a private one hour session in our gym; only one room is permitted to use the gym at a time, and the space is cleaned after each use.